American Radiator Building: Base

 The original building's base is clad with polished black Swedish granite.
 The windows of the former ground-level showrooms contain large plate-glass panes with thin vertical bronze mullions in front of them.
 The spaces below the windows were originally clad in red Verona marble.
 The main entrance is a round-arched opening between the two original showroom windows.
 The western edge of the portal contains a plaque with the letters "1924 / Raymond Hood / Architect" embossed in bronze; the plaque originally contained a four-leaf clover, which has since fallen off.
 There are modified Gothic-style bronze pinnacles above the entrance opening, as well as a bronze frame around it.

 A cornice, with corbels and modillions, runs above the second story.
 Originally, there were nine corbels, of which six contained ornamental figures depicting negative human emotions.
 According to the New York Herald Tribune, the corbels were inspired by caricatures of medieval grotesques.
 The grotesques on the building were designed in a whimsical manner, with figures that included a pipe fitter with a wrench.

 The annex is designed in a similar style to the original building's base, with polished black granite on the first two stories.
 The annex has similar plate-glass panes and bronze mullions to the original building, but it has a revolving door at the center.
-The corbelled cornice above the second story of the annex is similar to that in the original building.
+The corbeled cornice above the second story of the annex is similar to that in the original building.